 - Use of skin-identical ingredients

 Skin identical ingredients present a class of ingredient skin already knows how to use.
 They can be ingredients with an inherent benefit of their own, or ingredients skin knows how to turn into other skin beneficial ingredients – for example, the use of lactic acid in ceramide synthesis.
-Creams containing NMF identical ingredients such as urea and lactic acid have been shown to help alleviate dry skin symptoms.
+Creams containing NMF identical ingredients such as urea17 and lactic acid have been shown to help alleviate dry skin symptoms.

 - Avoidance of over-washing

 Skins NMF is easily corroded by harsh cleansers.
-Many cleansers and soaps contain very strong detergents able to remove make-up and impurities alongside skin’s own natural moisturising factor.
+Many cleansers and soaps contain very strong detergents able to remove make-up and impurities alongside skin’s own natural moisturising factor18.
 Keep baths to a minimum, turn the temperature down when showering and use gentle gel cleansers such as the griffin+row Cleanse.

 - Daily application of sunscreen